Keyword Assisted Topic Models: The Dynamic

 \subsubsection{Time Trends of Topic Prevalence}

-Finally, we compare the time trend of estimated topic prevalence between each of the two topic models (see equation~\eqref{eq:dyn-estimated-trend}) and the SCD human coding.
-For the latter, we compute the proportions of documents that are assigned to the topic of interest in each year.
+Finally, we compare the time trend of estimated topic prevalence between each of the two topic models and the SCD human coding.
+We first calculate the mean proportion of each topic by using all documents that belong to each time point (see Appendix~p.~\pageref{app:dyn-model-interpretation} for details).
+For the SCD human coding, we compute the proportions of documents that are assigned to the topic of interest in each year.
 Note that the topic models assign multiple topics to each document, whereas the SCD coding classifies each document only to one of the 14 topics.
-As a result, these two proportions are not directly compatible.
+As a result, these two proportions are not directly comparable.
 Therefore, we use the standardized measure to focus on relative time trends for comparison (i.e., subtract its mean from each data point and then divide it by its standard deviation).

-Figure~\ref{fig:dyn-trend} presents the time trends of topic prevalence for the same six selected topics as those shown in Table~\ref{tab:dynamic-topwords} (see Appendix~\ref{app:dynamic-timeseries} for the other topics).
-Blue lines (grey dashed lines) represent the changes in the estimated topic proportions of six selected topics for the dynamic \keyATM{} (\wLDA), whereas red lines for the SCD human coding.
+Table~\ref{tab:dyn-trend} presents the correlation of the estimated topic prevalence between each of the two topic models and the SCD human coding (see Appendix~p.~\pageref{app:dynamic-cor} for the other topics).
 We find that \keyATM{} exhibits a higher correlation with the human coding for most topics than \wLDA{}.

-Two topics stand out.
-First, the dynamic \keyATM{} is much more successful for the {\it Criminal procedure} topic than the dynamic \wLDA{} and identifies the upward trend similar to the one based on the human coding.
-This finding is interesting because the two models are similar in terms of topic interpretability, and \keyATM{} only slightly outperforms \wLDA{} in terms of topic classification.
-Second, for the {\it Privacy} topic, both \keyATM{} and \wLDA{} only weakly correlates with the human coding.
-This result is not surprising given the poor performance of \keyATM{} for this topic in terms of both topic interpretability and classification (see Appendix~\ref{app:dynamic-quality}).
+For the {\it Privacy} topic, both \keyATM{} and \wLDA{} only weakly correlates with the human coding.
+This result is not surprising given the poor performance of \keyATM{} for this topic in terms of both topic interpretability and classification (see Appendix~p.~\pageref{app:dynamic-quality}).